grafana/agent/docs/sources/about.md

 * **Grafana Cloud integrations**: You need to use Grafana Agent with Grafana Cloud integrations.

 ### Static mode Kubernetes operator

+{{% admonition type="note" %}}
+Grafana Agent version 0.37 and newer provides Prometheus Operator compatibility in Flow mode.
+You should use Grafana Agent Flow mode for all new Grafana Agent deployments.
+{{% /admonition %}}

 The [Static mode Kubernetes operator][] is a variant of Grafana Agent introduced on June 17, 2021.
 It's currently in beta.